Redjumpman/Jumper-Plugins/README.md

 - Type pip3 install tabulate
 - Press enter and let the library load
 - Type pip3 install beautifulsoup4
-- Once this has loaded you just need to install my cog!
+- Once this has loaded you just need to install the cog!

 # What's planned?